jgavrilo/Website-Template/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Contributions

+As this is a personal website, I'm not currently accepting pull requests.
+However, if you have any suggestions or find any bugs, feel free to open an issue.

+## Contact Me

+I'm always open to feedback, questions, or a quick hello.
+Feel free to reach out to me at gavrjere@jeremygavrilov.com.

+Thanks for stopping by